bids-standard/bids-matlab/README.md

   anatomical MRI, functional MRI, diffusion weighted imaging, field map data (see `bids.report`)

+- `bids.diagnostic` creates summary figures listing:
-- create summary figures listing the number of files for each subject / session and and imaging modality (see `bids.diagnostic`)
+  - the number of files for each subject / session and imaging modality
+  - the number of trials for each trial type in each events.tsv file for a given task

 - read and write JSON files (see `bids.util.jsondecode` and `bids.util.jsonwrite`) provided that the right